All businesses can benefit from more sales.

 Take a look at how videos are being consumed on mobile devices:

 Mobile videos are trending upward.

-Just make sure any videos included on your website and emails are on mobile friendly templates.
+Make sure any videos on your website and emails are on mobile-friendly templates.

 If your videos aren’t loading and can’t be viewed on phones or tablets, you’ll defeat the purpose of posting them in the first place.